I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Feis style Irish dance: A term primarily used by festival Irish dance to refer to Irish dance seen at feiseanna.
 Essentially, feis style is the most common form of Irish step dance, regardless of whether or not the dancer actually competes.
 CLRG, the largest and oldest governing body, estimates they have about a quarter million dancers across the globe.
 Riverdance, Lord of the Dance, Trinity Irish Dance Company, and basically all other shows are comprised of "feis style" dancers, though Riverdance lead, Lauren Smyth, was trained in festival style.
 (See FESTIVAL DANCE TEACHERS ASSOCIATION or FESTIVAL IRISH DANCING.)

 Feis tan (Toddlers and Tiaras): Since the late 2000s, it has become the standard for white female dancers to tan only their legs for competitions, often several shades darker than their natural skin tone.
 This occurs ubiquitously in the upper levels and the alleged justification is that it contrasts better with poodle socks and prevents dancers from being washed out.
-Except that competitions are not usually held under full stage lights in large opera houses, and no other dance form tans this way for competitions or performances.
+Except that competitions are not usually held under full stage lights in large opera houses.
 I think it's just another way to make money off dance parents.

 Festival Irish Dancing: A less competitive form of traditional Irish dance.
 Festival dance emphasizes simpler, more traditional costumes, black slippers instead of ghillies, natural hair, and a more historical technique (slightly less turn-out and slightly less crossing of the legs, but still high on the toes).
 It can be slower paced, especially their slip jig, and has more flexibility movements and graceful turns.
 Kind of like distilling Jean Butler into a whole style.
 Overall, there are fewer showy tricks than in traditional Irish dancing, but mastery of body control and position is key.
 This variation has been formally recognized since 1971, and has strong roots in Northern Ireland.
 See FESTIVAL DANCE TEACHERS ASSOCIATION.